 Women alone: Fine on the whole.
 Care is required same as everywhere.

-Drugs, cigarettes and alcohol: Fantastic Tequila and Mezcal bars, especially in Oaxaca.
-Great beer everywhere, but open air drinking places are not very common.
-Pot is plenty available in most places in particular along the pacific coast and any backpacker 'hubs'.
+Local poisons for the body: Fantastic Tequila and Mezcal bars, especially in Oaxaca.
+Great beer everywhere, but open-air drinking places are not very common.
+Pot is widely available in many places in particular along the pacific coast and any backpacker 'hubs'.

 Introduction: the information which applies across the United States, such as visas;